osavul-org/github-action-slack-notify-deployment/CONTRIBUTING.md

-# Contribution Guidelines for Slack Notify Build
+# Contribution Guidelines for Slack Notify Deployment

 ## Issues and Feature Requests

-To report bugs or to request new features, you may [create a new issue](https://github.com/voxmedia/github-action-slack-notify-build/issues) on the repository.
+To report bugs or to request new features, you may [create a new issue](https://github.com/Discontract/github-action-slack-notify-deployment/issues) on the repository.
 Our team will do its best to respond to your request, but we cannot guarantee a response or a solution.

 ## Releasing a New Version